 Toronto Hydro purchases finished products or electricity distribution equipment ("Equipment") that it then uses to assemble according to its own engineered designs to provide the service of electricity.
-The Equipment and the assemblies of the Equipment must be specifically designed to meet three main considerations:
+The Equipment and the assembles of the Equipment must be specifically designed to meet three main considerations:

-- 1) electricity is dangerous to everyone and anything that is near it; - electricity is a necessary service that every resident, business commercial and industrial customer connected to the electricity system relies on; - 3) the system is installed and operates in the public domain, overhead along the streets, highways, and underground beneath the streets and houses.
+- 1) Unprotected or exposed electricity is dangerous to everyone and anything that is near it. - 2) Electricity is a necessary service that every resident, business commercial and industrial customer connected to the electricity system relies on. - The system is installed and operates in the public domain, overhead along the streets, highways, and underground of the streets and houses.